-The diagnosis of gasoline odor may be a condition of a leaking fuel tank, filler neck, or filler cap.
+The diagnosis of gasoline odor may be a condition of leaking fuel tank, filler neck, or filler cap.

-A defective filler cap, or plugged, or pinched vapor pipe can cause a collapsed fuel tank.
+A defective filler cap, a plugged or pinched vapor pipe can cause a collapsed fuel tank.

 Loose mounting straps, or foreign material in tank, may be the cause of a rattle at the fuel tank.